daleao/sdv/Professions/README.md

 For any mods that affect professions, skills or Masteries, use common sense.
 Mods which add alternative ways to acquire multiple professions, such as All Professions, Skill Prestige and Mastery Extended, will obviously conflict with Change Profession Skill Reset, so either remove those mods or disable Skill Reset in this mod's settings.
 Likewise, any mod which extends or otherwise changes the level cap or level progression, such as Level Extender or Level Forever, will obviously conflict with Prestige level progression, and consequently, Prestige Professions.
 Either remove those mods or disable Prestige Levels in this mod's settings.
 For any other specific combinations, try it for yourself and see what happens.
 I will not test out every mod combination for you, nor will I support integration with any of these types of mods.
 They are not meant to work together.
 If it works, it works.
 If not, tough.

 The base reworked professions up to level 10 should not conflict with any of the aforementioned mods.
 So if you don't like this mod's progression tropes you can always disable all of the tropes and use whatever progression mods you want.

+[Automate](https://www.nexusmods.com/stardewvalley/mods/1063) should work fine.
+Just attach a chest or path to your Hoppers if you want to benefit from the Industrialist perk.
+For every other profession with perks related to specific machines, Automating that machine will not apply those perks.
+I do not intend to change this as it breaks the game balance and makes the Industrialist profession less special.

 Yes, it's compatible with [Stardew Valley Expanded](mod:sve).
 Yes, it should work in multiplayer.